rniemela77/discord-bot/README.md

 ## TODO:

+- Have API return error statuses if required fields are not filled out
+- Determine what functions are redundant. (.addTask()?)
 - Fix frontend task object when adding new task
 - Trigger discord message when task is added (have function like sunbot.addedTask())
 - Set up MongoDB